8 Types of internal communication: How to ace each one like a pro

 • Be approachable

 Being a leader, you must be approachable, otherwise, your employees will never be able to open up to you.
-It is believed that when you put your employees at ease and let them be comfortable around you, they trust you more and perform better under your leadership.
+It is believed that when you put your employees at ease and let them be comfortable, they trust you more and perform better under your leadership.

 • Acknowledge two-way feedback